Definition of Pediatric (infantile) Colic

 Progression and Prognosis of Pediatric Colic

-Symptoms of colic are generally present in the first three months of life, and tend to disappear by the fourth month.
-The presence of colic in a young infant does not mean the baby will have a more difficult temperament when they are older.
+Symptoms of colic are generally present in the first three months of life and tend to disappear by the fourth month.